ljdursi/dursi-blog/_posts/2018-07-16-incrementalism-for-scientific-development.md

-the need for a framework for incremental adoption becomes &ldquo;one language for everything&rdquo; with tools like Numba or PyPy as, essentially, cheating; and the only maturity metric focused on is performance, which can certainly be helpful but is by no means the primary development problem of most researchers.
+the need for a framework for incremental adoption becomes &ldquo;one language for everything&rdquo; with tools like Numba or PyPy as, essentially, cheating; and the only maturity metric focused on is performance.
+It's better to have fast code than not, of course, but it is by no means the primary development problem of most researchers.

 Having said that, most other programming languages aimed for scientific communities have not made nearly as much progress on key